ValoIntranet/valo-connect-integration-samples/README.md

 ## Features

-Two widgets are made available to users of Valo Connect and Connect Me when this solution is installed.
+Two widgets are made available to users of Valo Connect and Connect Me when this solution is deployed.
 Each widget implements the steps needed to authenticate to the respective third-party applications - ServiceNow, and Xero.

 This extension illustrates the following concepts: